merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

      |        Functionals (Functional_1, Functional_2 seperated by a comma)
      Hamiltonian

-Note that currently, QUICK cannot handle more than two functions at a time.
+Note that currently, QUICK cannot handle more than two functionals at a time.

 We now proceed with HF single point energy calculation for water molecule.
 Our input file, *water.in* is as follows.